wlg1/wlg1.github.io/ch1.2.md

 <b><span style="color:#CBC3E3">2 units of meter</span></b> <span style="font-size:20px">&#8594;</span> <span style="color:orange">6.56 units of feet</span>
 </p>

 Indeed, one dot product step is analogous to 1D matrix multiplication; so two dot product steps would be analogous to 2D matrix multiplication.
 At last, we realize that matrix multiplication, or "Change of Basis", is none other than  unit conversion multiplication, or "Change of Units".
-That is, $$O$$ refers to the same quantity that $$X$$ refers to, except the two measure it using different units.[^1]
+That is, $$O$$ refers to the same quantity that $$X$$ refers to, except the two vectors measure it using different units.[^1]

 [^1]: The entity is neither 2 (meters) nor 6.56 (feet); those are just measurements labeling the data sample from two different perspectives.
 Remember, the dimensions are merely labels measuring the entity, but are not part of the entity itself.
 They are a way for an outside observer to describe the entity.
 So the vectors $$X$$ and $$O$$ are just different ways to measure the same data sample, but they are not the data sample itself.